autonomy-and-verification/ros-contract-language/README.md

 # ros-contract-language
-A contract language for ROS nodes and a parsing tool `Vanda`..
+A contract language for ROS nodes and a parsing tool `Vanda`.

 `Vanda`. is written in Python3.